 - Minimizing the negative impacts on all the social, economic and environmental issues.

 - Generating excellent economic conditions without spoiling the working places of the host.

 - Respecting the other communities, culture, and environment by being responsible as a tourist during your stay.

 - Contribute as much as you can to preserve the natural and cultural heritage around the world.

 - Provide meaningful and safe access to people who are disabled.

 - Letting the local people be proud of their culture and make them the confidence of the tourism service they try to provide.

 - Behaving yourself and providing a good image of being a tourist etc.

 When the idea of responsible tourism started?

 This great idea of responsible tourism started because of different events happening around the world.
 Such events similar to a recent one when a video came on the internet of turtle in so much pain and was bleeding due to some simple plastic straws.
-The plastic straws we use to drink and throw them on the beaches or sea because it seems nothing.
+The plastic straws we use to drink and throw them on the Daytona Beach Timeshare or sea because it seems nothing.
 But this act is now today causing a lot of pain to sea life.
 We are somehow responsible for these emerging issues related to the environment.